gmso-impact/gmso-website/README.md

 This website is hosted on GitHub pages.
 Every day at 5 am MTN new data is downloaded from Airtable and then copied to the github pages content delivery network.
 Changes to stories will apear at that time on the website.
 Changes will then apear on the Impacto Kiosks when one of these criteria are met:

 1. The kiosk has been inactive for more than 1 hour
-1. The kiosk has the `reset` button pressed
+1. The kiosk has the `reset` button pressed in the lower right hand corner of the screen
 1. The kiosk is power cycled or otherwise re-started

 # Local Development of Website

 If you are new to this code, please first complete the 'required software' section and then 'Developer Setup'
 ## Start Development Server
-This runs the a local copy of the website
+This runs the a local copy of the website.
 ```
 yarn serve
 ```

+By default it will serve the **website** from [http://localhost:8080/](http://localhost:8080/) to view **kiosk mode* visit [http://localhost:8080/#/kiosk](http://localhost:8080/#/kiosk).
+It will take 1-3 minutes to start.
+Changes you make within the `src` folders will automaticly be displayed.
+Other changes will require you to stop the server `ctrl + D` within powershell and then start it again using `yarn serve`.

+If you have not run the code in a while or ff you see an error from `yarn serve` try a `yarn install` to ensure you have the NPM latest packages.
+If you have missing images or stories try `yarn fetch` to get the latest data from Airtable.

 ## Retrieve Story data & images
 ***Requires AIRTABLE_AUTHORIZATION= API Key in ENV file***